RyanHedges/settop/manual_setup.md

 - [ ] Import the `Jellybeans-RHedges.terminal` to terminal `Preferences` -> `Profiles`

 ## Xcode
-- [ ] Install Xcode from the mac app store.
+- [x] Install Xcode from the mac app store.
-- [ ] May need to select "Command Lin Tools" in Xcode by going to `Preferences` -> `Locations` if Brew doesn't install it for you.
+- [x] May need to select "Command Line Tools" in Xcode by going to `Preferences` -> `Locations` if Brew doesn't install it for you.

 ## Applications